Expanding regulation around business financial reporting and of science in accounting.

 Prerequisite: ACC 304

 Covers accounting for home office and branches, business combinations and consolidations.
-Provides continuation of the preparation for the CPA examination as well as various techniques for solving some of the more complex problems in the business environment.
+Also covers various techniques for solving some of the more complex problems in the business environment.

 Prerequisite: ACC 304